GwendolyneFreddy/Kitanya_NPC/README.md

 #### Version 6.2.2 (27 September, 2007)

 - Kitanya now actually returns to the Copper Coronet when kicked out.
-- Removed SixOfSpade’s Wizard Slayer Enhancements.
+- Removed SixOfSpade's Wizard Slayer Enhancements.
 These are now available in the RPG Dungeon Kit Pack if you want them.
 - Updated WeiDU installer to v201.

 ##